lyricat/loli/readme.md

 ### Partials

-Partials are treated the same as local variable locals, i.e. the rendered text is available to the rest of templates.
+Partials are treated the same as user supplied bindings, i.e. the rendered text is available to the rest of templates.

 #### with single partial